samlinux/fabricStarterKit/README.md

 - [Part 3 - Set up and run an client application](backend/readme.md)
 - Set up a react frontend application

+## Short overview of the starter kit
 ![devNetwork-overview](img/devNetwork-overview.png "devNetwork-overview")

-The slides from the presentation can be found here.
+The slides from the presentation can be found [here](https://docs.google.com/presentation/d/1Maqwoc0X94_GD73R2wzIeUIunM6_n48T9yGbWeIYUjI/edit?usp=sharing).

 ## Part 1 - Preparation
 These steps describes a HLF 2.2.x installation on  e.g. a DigitalOcean Droplet.